LHartten/ADCtraining/README.md

 List made on Mac:
 * Apples
 * Oranges
-* Users of Git are happy
+* Users of Git are happy TNL
 Second modification on Mac, just because!